-In FY 2015, there were 222,682 calls to the NAL for which the beneficiary was birth to 20 years old at the time of the call, which is 49.2 percent of total NAL calls.
+In FY 2015, there were 222,682 calls to the NAL for which the beneficiary was birth to 20 years of age at the time of the call; this accounted for 49.2 percent of total NAL calls.
 Twenty five percent of all NAL calls were made for children between birth and two years of age.
-The NAL will expand in FY 2017 and 2018 to include outside the contiguous United States to ensure that this support for pediatric patients and their families will be available worldwide.
+The NAL will expand in FY 2017 and 2018 to include areas outside the contiguous United States to ensure that this support for pediatric patients and their families will be available worldwide.
 Additionally, Section 704 of the FY 2017 National Defense Authorization Act mandates that the NAL continue to be used to direct beneficiaries to the most appropriate level of care, including urgent care.
-107